crossplane/crossplane/docs/contributing/adding_external_secret_store_support.md

   make generate
   ```

-Finally, we can revert our workaround by consuming the latest Crossplane runtime:
+Finally, we can revert our workaround by consuming the latest Crossplane
+Runtime:

   ```shell
   go mod edit -dropreplace=github.com/crossplane/crossplane-runtime